uncletrunks/OpenXcom/README.md

 Uses modified code from SDL\_gfx (LGPL) with permission from author.

+## Building for OpenDingux

+* Requires yaml-cpp libs
+* Use cmake with the files from the toolchain, makes things pretty simple.

 ## Installation

 OpenXcom requires a vanilla copy of the X-COM resources -- from either or both